microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 This is the project home page for App Services Linux profiler.
 Our NuGet package can be found [here](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/).

 Installing the Profiler on your linux App Services web app can help you diagnose application performance issues.
-You will get traces similart to the screenshot below.
+You will get traces similar to the screenshot below.

 ![Profiler Traces](./media/profiler-traces.png)